 - Addon: Automatic Reinforce.
 This reinforces squads that aren’t in combat.
 Stops you getting surprised by an enemy army after forgetting to reinforce squads on standby.

 - Addon: Fortress Defenses.
-Makes turrets and walls (yeah, walls are a thing in UA) more durable.
+Makes turrets and walls (yeah, walls are a thing in Ultimate Apocalypse) more durable.

 - Addon: Legio Titans.
 Allows Legio Titans – I’m not sure why these are, but they sound cool!